« Previous Page

 you eliminate solid wastes.

-Note: If caring for an infant or child
+Note: If you are caring for an infant or child

 with an ostomy, the same information and procedures generally apply.
 But the

 ostomy pouch will be smaller and will most likely need to be replaced more often.